fastai/course20/docs/start_gradient.md

 Questions or issues related to course content, we recommend posting in the [fast.ai forum](http://forums.fast.ai/).
 For Paperspace-specific support, check out the rest of the [Gradient Docs](https://docs.paperspace.com/gradient/) or submit a support ticket with [this form](https://support.paperspace.com/hc/en-us/requests/new).

+## Developing fastai on Gradient

+If you would like to follow the [Developer guide for fastai](http://docs.fast.ai/dev-setup) and help develop the fastai library from your Gradient instance, read this section first for some Gradient-specific recommendations.

+> The Gradient terminal is easier to use if you first type `bash` after opening the terminal window.
+This will let you use the up/down arrows to explore command history, as well as use tab for text completion.
+To paste text into the prompt, use `ctrl-shift-v` in the terminal window.

+### Things to keep in mind before working through the section [Setting up access and `gh`](http://docs.fast.ai/dev-setup#Setting-up-access-and-gh):

+Start with the _Paperspace + Fast.AI_ base container instance that you've already created.

+Your gradient instance has miniconda, not anaconda, so follow the miniconda-specific instructions in the developer guide.
+For example, the first command of the developer guide should be `conda install -y -c fastai -c pytorch fastai gh nbdev`

+If you are working through the Github SSH keygen tutorials and the `ssh-keygen` command doesn't work, you first need to install openssh-client on your Gradient instance.
+Type the commands

+    apt-get update
+    apt-get upgrade
+    apt-get install openssh-client

+and then continue with the GitHub tutorial.

+### Things to keep in mind before working through the section [Set up `fastcore`](http://docs.fast.ai/dev-setup#Set-up-fastcore):

+Run these `clone` commands from the `/notebooks` directory, so the repos end up here next to the other ones.